 - 2016 - winner, Bach Choir composition competition

-- 2014 - winner, Cornwall International Male Voice Festival composition competition (and highly commended in 2016)
+- 2014 - winner, Cornwall International Male Voice Festival composition competition

 - 2014 - winner, Music Makers of London Nicola Dando Prize